Mills College at Northeastern University: First single-sex college to formally welcome transgender students

 In 2014, Mills became the first single-sex college in the U.S. to adopt an admission policy explicitly welcoming transgender students.

 The policy stated that undergraduate students who were not assigned to the female sex at birth, but who self-identified as women, were welcome to apply for admission.
 Undergraduates who were assigned to the female sex at birth, but identified as transgender or gender fluid, also were welcome to apply for admission.
 The policy further clarified that undergraduate students assigned to the female sex at birth who had legally become male prior to applying were not eligible for admission to Mills.
-The policy ended with a statement that "once admitted, any student who completes the College's graduate requirements shall be awarded a degree," indicating that once admitted to Mills, an undergraduate female student who changed sex or gender to male would be allowed to complete their degree at the college.
+The policy ended with a statement that "once admitted, any student who completes the College's graduate requirements shall be awarded a degree," indicating that once admitted to Mills, an undergraduate female student who changed gender to male would be allowed to complete their degree at the college.

-Merger with Northeastern University
+Financial difficulties and re-visioning

 In 2017, Mills declared a financial emergency, citing declining student enrollment and revenues, and laid off some tenured faculty.

 That September, it became the first private college in California to implement a tuition reset, announcing a 36% reduction in its undergraduate tuition beginning in fall 2018, with a goal of making a Mills education more affordable.
 Undergraduate tuition in the 2018–2019 academic year was $28,765 (reduced from $44,765); room and board costs were $13,448.
 Students are still able to receive merit scholarships and need-based financial aid in addition to the tuition reduction.

 In March 2021, one year into the COVID-19 pandemic, Mills announced plans to no longer be an independent, degree-granting college but rather a research institute known as the Mills Institute.

 Following this announcement, multiple higher education institutions reached out to Mills to explore merger options.

+Merger with Northeastern University

-In June 2021, the college announced a plan to merge with Boston-based Northeastern University and become an all-gender regional campus as part of Northeastern's global university system.
+In June 2021, the college announced a plan to merge with Boston-based Northeastern University and become a co-ed regional campus as part of Northeastern's global university system.

 Multiple lawsuits opposing the merger were filed by parties including two Mills College trustees and a substantial number of current Mills students.

 The merger between Mills and Northeastern was finalized in June 2022, and the school was renamed Mills College at Northeastern University.

 Academics

-Its most popular majors, based on 2020-21 graduates, were:
+Its most popular majors, based on 2020–21 graduates, were: